 No. 1: New River Gorge Bridge

 Unmistakable in the distance, a ruined New River Gorge Bridge arcs across the New River Gorge near Fayetteville, though the houses shown in the foreground do not exist.
-The gorge is now almost entirely forested and part of the New River Gorge National River.
+The gorge is now almost entirely forested and part of the New River Gorge National Park and Preserve.